-Internet connectivity is generally reliable and expats will find that keeping in touch in Abu Dhabi is quite easy, although relatively expensive compared to what some expats may be used to.
+Keeping in touch in Abu Dhabi is quite easy, although relatively expensive compared to what some expats may be used to.
 Internet, telephone, mobile phone and post are available and service standards are quite good.

-Two companies hold the monopoly over both telephone and Internet services in the UAE, namely Etisalat (the national telecommunications company) and its primary rival on the market, Du.
+Two companies hold the monopoly over both telephone and internet services in the UAE, namely Etisalat (the national telecommunications company) and its primary rival on the market, Du.

 Mobile telephones in Abu Dhabi

 Mobile phones are the most common method of communication in the UAE.
-As both Etisalat and Du offer similar services, the only comprehensive difference is in coverage by their respective networks.
-Expats are able to apply for mobile phone contracts, but 'pay as you go' services are most common.
+As both Etisalat and du offer similar services, the only comprehensive difference is in coverage by their respective networks.
+Expats are able to apply for mobile phone contracts, but pay-as-you-go services are most common.

 Internet connectivity in Abu Dhabi